 In the night of 24 May, Khūrshīd's soldiers unexpectedly made an attack on the barricades and a bloody battle ensued.
-The besiegers succeeded in repelling the attackers and driving them back into the citadel.61 Then Khūrshīd tried to beguile the besiegers by a ruse: the morning following the unsuccessful attack, ^cUmar Bey came out of the citadel with the news that the Pasha wanted to surrender and leave the citadel.
+The besiegers succeeded in repelling the attackers and driving them back into the citadel.
+Then Khūrshīd tried to beguile the besiegers by a ruse: the morning following the unsuccessful attack, "Umar Bey came out of the citadel with the news that the Pasha wanted to surrender and leave the citadel.
 This report was meant to delude them, relax their vigilance, and permit the defenders inside the citadel to replenish their supplies of provisions and munition.
-In addition, ^cUmar Bey was authorised to negotiate with leaders of the people.62
+In addition, "Umar Bey was authorised to negotiate with leaders of the people.
+Color of the people.
+The supplies of provisions and munition is addition," Umar Bey was authorised to negotiate with leaders of the people.
+The supplies of provisions and munition is a supplied to the people.
+The supplies of provisions are people of the people.

-On 25 May, a significant meeting took place between ^cUmar Makram and ^cUmar Bey al-Arna'ūdī, with a remarkable exchange of views.63. ^cUmar Bey tried to convince ^cUmar Makram that deposition of a viceroy, or a dignitary nominated by the Sultan was not an issue to be decided upon by the people.
+On 25 May, a significant meeting took place between cumar Makram and cumar Bey al-Arna dd, with a remarkable exchange of views.
+Cumar Bey tried to convince cumar Makram that deposition of a viceroy, or a dignitary nominated by the Sultan was not an issue to be decided upon by the people.
 Such a procedure would undermine the very foundations of the existing political system, in which Egypt was also included.
-For it is written in the Koran: "Obey Allah, obey the Prophet and your rulers." ^cUmar Makram objected that this verse refers to ulemas and just rulers who, by applying just laws, watch over the observation of the Sharī^ca. According to ancient traditions, rulers from the lowest up to the highest, up to caliphs and sultans, could be deposed by the will of the people and replaced if it was shown that they were not worthy of the honour to rule over their subjects.
+For it is written in the Koran: "Obey Allah, obey the Prophet and your rulers."
+Umar Makram objected that this verse refers to ulemas and just rulers who, by applying just laws, watch over the observation of the Sharīca.
+According to ancient traditions, rulers from the lowest up to the highest, up to caliphs and sultans, could be deposed by the will of the people and replaced if it was shown that they were not worthy of the honour to rule over their subjects.
 The people had a right to depose Khūrshīd, for he ruled unjustly and despotically.

-^cUmar Bey stated that the siege of the citadel and its Moslem garrison was in contratiction to Sharī^ca, but ^cUmar Makram assured him that as they had been declared rebels, a fact confirmed by the ulemas and the qādī in a fatwā, the Sharī^ca should admit it.
-The meeting ended without any result being achieved and ^cUmar Bey returned to the citadel on 28 May.
-Armed clashes were resumed and the siege of the citadel was continued.64
+cumar Bey stated that the siege of the citadel and its Moslem garrison was in contratiction to Sharīca, but cumar Makram assured him that as they had been declared rebels, a fact confirmed by the ulemas and the qādī in a fatwā, the Sharīca should admit it.
+The meeting ended without any result being achieved and cumar Bey returned to the citadel on 28 May.
+Armed clashes were resumed and the siege of the citadel was continued.